 - State and Regional Trainings (SRT) - Facilitate quality professional development and training opportunities to all key stakeholders of the WorkAbility I program.

-- Technology, Education, Communication (TEC) - Provide technical support to key stakeholders related to the statewide WorkAbility I data collection system.
-The committee will also research and review website content to assist CDE with WorkAbility I web site updates.
+- Technology, Education, Communication (TEC) - Provide technical and educational support to key stakeholders who use the state -wide WorkAbility I Data collection, reporting system and WorkAbility Central website.
+The committee will research and review the database, providing content update recommendations as well as supporting WorkAbility Central web content.

 - Wage, Labor and Safety (WLS) - Provide information, resources, training, and support to key stakeholders regarding wage, labor and safety.